-Support Item Support Item Ref No. Description UOM Price Limit Plan and Financial Capacity Building 14_031_0127_8_3 Undertaking regular liaison with a participant to strengthening their ability to undertake tasks associated with the management of their supports.
-Providers of this support are to assist the participant with the overall management of the plan including assisting the participant to engage providers, develop service agreements, paying providers and claiming payment from the NDIA and assisting the participant to maintain records.
-Hour \$69.08 Plan Management And Financial Capacity Building - Set Up Costs 14_033_0127_8_3 A one-off (per plan) establishment fee for setting up of the financial management arrangements for managing of funding of supports.
-Each \$278.57 Plan Management - Financial Administration 14_034_0127_8_3 A monthly fee for the ongoing maintenance of the financial management arrangements for managing of funding of supports.
-Monthly \$125.23
+Support Item Support Item Ref No. Description UOM Price Limit CB and Training in Plan and Financial Management by a Plan Manager 14_031_0127_8_3 Capacity building and training in plan administration and management with a participant to strengthen their ability to undertake tasks associated with the management of their supports.
+Providers of this support are to assist the participant to build capacity to undertake all aspects of plan administration and management, including: engaging providers; developing service agreements; maintaining records; claiming payments from the NDIA; and paying providers.
+Hour \$68.78 Plan Management And Financial Capacity Building - Set Up Costs 14_033_0127_8_3 A one-off (per plan) establishment fee for setting up of the financial management arrangements for managing of funding of supports.
+Each \$267.42 Plan Management - Financial Administration 14_034_0127_8_3 A monthly fee for the ongoing maintenance of the financial management arrangements for managing of funding of supports.
+Monthly \$120.22